seeeebaaaa/karel_learns_c_cl/README.md

 ## Run Karel

 To run your programm, first you need to open a terminal either in your IDE or a normal terminal.
-Then yoou have to navigate to the place where your Karel-files are by typing `cd You/Path/To/The/Programm/Folder` and pressing enter.
+Then you have to navigate to the place where your Karel-files are by typing `cd Your/Path/To/The/Programm/Folder` and pressing enter.
 You can list the files in the folder by typing `ls` (unix) or `dir` (windows).

 Now type `clang yourProgram.c`, or `gcc yourProgram.c` depending on your OS and a new file called `a.out` (on MacOS) will be created in your folder.
 To run this file simply type `./a.out` in your terminal (on MacOS at least).
 Now you should see Karel in action.

 All available actions are listed in [this handout](https://fbim.oth-regensburg.de/~hem38149/files/karel/Karel_the_Robot_Reader.pdf) or this [cheat sheet](https://fbim.oth-regensburg.de/~hem38149/files/karel/Karel_Reference_Card.pdf).

+## What is what?
+Karel is symbolized by `>, V, <, ^` depending on the direction he is looking.
+He can also look like `}, U, {, A` if he's currently standing on a beeper.
+The Walls are symbolized by `|, -` depending if they are vertical or horizontal.
+On the left and bottom part of the outer wall are markers (`>, ^`) that indicate the rows and colums Karel can stand in for a better visualization.

 ## Customization
 > NOTE: these featurs are exclusively for this Karel-version, and are may (very likely!!) not supported in other versions.
+>
 If you want to be fancy and have more fun with karel, there are a few settings you can play with, including creating own worlds.
 ### Speed
 As shown in the `HelloWorld.c` example (that uses the LivingRoom world), you can use  `setSpeed(int speed)` to set the speed between frames in milliseconds.
 This value is set per default to 500ms.
 Also you can change the speed while the code is executed by using the `setSpeed()` function in components that are called in your `run()`.